yoasif/yoasif.github.io/_posts/2025-06-23-first-look-drag-to-pin-additional-tabs-in-firefox-nightly-141.markdown

 At first, I thought I would be able to pin a tab by just dragging and dropping.

-Once I looked at the [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1944907), it was clear that you had to have a pinned tab before you could pin _more_ tabs via drag and drop.
+Once I looked at the [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1944907), it became clear that you had to have a pinned tab before you could pin _more_ tabs via drag and drop.

 That seems like an obvious feature that will get requested soon.